 When you’re done in the museum, make sure you walk outside to Dealey Plaza to stand on the grassy knoll and look up to the building.
 Walk over to the John F. Kennedy Memorial Plaza to the concrete structure to reflect.

 This is a stop that needs some prep work.
 Not only because it’s a serious memorial, but because of the subject matter.
 Much of this museum is about the investigation and the assassination.
 If your kids are unable to be “grown up” enough to take it seriously, wait a couple of years to show this area the respect it deserves.
-If they are ready, learning all about JFK through kid picture books before your trip.
+If they are ready, spend time reading through history with JFK before your trip.
 Prep work really is worth the effort.

 Details: At the time of our visit Summer 2021, tickets sold out and had to be purchased in advance; plan accordingly.
 This was not a loose “show up whenever” time slot.
 You waited in line and got in at your thirty minute slot.
 Even then, the narrow museum areas were crowded.
 Come with patience.
 Tickets: Adults $18, 6-18 yo $14, under 6 free.

 The Dallas Art Museum and much larger than the other art museums we explored in Dallas.
 With multiple floors of exhibits, there is something here for everyone from ancient art to art from around the world to classical art.
 Starting with the beautiful building, I really can’t say anything bad about this four floor museum other than we did not allot enough time to wander it completely.

 As the Dallas Art Museum has many programs for families, classes, and special events, you might help use this calendar to help you pick the best day to visit.
 Also available are family art kits to help make your trip around the museum even more meaningful to the littlest people in your family.